RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

     deps.save (newState, events)
 ```

-We are runing into an issue here: until now we had a *state* on which to apply our *events*, but now we have only *events*, we are missing an `initialState`.
+We are runing into an issue here: until now we had a *state* on which to apply our *events*, but now we have only *events*.
+We are missing an `initialState` for our printer when nothing has happened yet.
 I usually define it in the *functional core*:

 ```fsharp
 // A new printer is empty and needs to be loaded